Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Factors causing the development of tunnel neuropathy:

-• congenital anomaly (narrowness of the canal);
+• congenital anomaly (canal narrowness);

-• overstrain from monotonous movements, microtrauma;
+• overexertion from monotonous movements, microtraumas;

 Carpal tunnel syndrome

-• from workers performing monotonous movements;
+• for workers performing monotonous movements;

 Ulnar nerve tunnel syndrome

-Treatment of tunnel syndrome with folk remedies
+Treatment of carpal tunnel syndrome with folk remedies

 2. Heat the mixture to a temperature of 37 degrees.